bandframework/surmise/docs/howtocalibration.rst

 :py:class:`surmise.calibration.calibrator`.
 A calibrator class calls the user input method, and fits the corresponding calibrator.
 :py:meth:`surmise.calibration.calibrator.fit` is the main :py:class:`surmise.calibration.calibrator` class methods.
-It salso provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibration.calibrator.predict` class methods.
+It also provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibration.calibrator.predict` class methods.